JacobHP/Car_Pricing/README.md

 * Optimised hyperparameters for XGBRegressor using a mixture of single-parameter tuning and GridSearchCV
 * Created a scoring function to return the RMSE of predictions in terms of their actual value after exponential transformation.
 Applied this in both the CV scoring and scoring on validation data.

+# 6. Results and Residual Analysis

-# 6. Building an API
+# 7. Building an API

 * Used Flask to create an API, taking user inputs into the model and returning a predicted value
 * Wrote simple HTML GUI for Flask app